chris24walsh/SpaceHorse/README.md

 ##### 1. Download allegro

-You can download Allegro 5.1 from the [Gna!] (http://download.gna.org/allegro/allegro-unstable-bin/5.1.12/) repository.
+You can download Allegro 5.0 from [here](https://www.allegro.cc/files/).
 Recommend that you download the 32 bit version - allegro-msvc2015-x86-5.1.12.zip.
 Select the x64 version only if you know what you are doing.

 ##### 2. Extract to disk